 Aflac bills itself as America’s most recognizable supplemental insurance company.
 If recognizable comes from the barrage of television commercials the company pays for, then Aflac is undoubtedly recognizable.
 However, recognizable does not necessarily mean trustworthy.
-No not matter who the insurance company is or how big they are, you need an Aflac ERISA Long-Term Disability Insurance Attorney on your side.

 When you need Aflac to be there, you may find that the company hides behind legalese or an interpretation of your policy that does not exist in reality to escape their obligations to you.
 In other words, their television commercials portray a different reality than the one that you may face when you need Aflac to pay for a claim when you expect it.